publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch31/schIII/m__us_usc_t7_s940c–1.md

         (2) __Fees__

-            To the extent that the amount of funds appropriated for a fiscal year under paragraph (1) are not sufficient to carry out this section, the Secretary may use up to ⅓ of the fees collected under subsection (c) of this section for the cost of providing guarantees of bonds and notes under this section before depositing the remainder of the fees into the rural economic development subaccount maintained under [section 940c(b)(2)(A) of this title][/us/usc/t7/s940c/b/2/A].
+            To the extent that the amount of funds appropriated for a fiscal year under paragraph (1) are not sufficient to carry out this section, the Secretary may use up to ⅓ of the fees collected under subsection (c) for the cost of providing guarantees of bonds and notes under this section before depositing the remainder of the fees into the rural economic development subaccount maintained under [section 940c(b)(2)(A) of this title][/us/usc/t7/s940c/b/2/A].

     (f) __Termination__